 How do water softeners work exactly?

-The appliance we know as a water softener consists of two tanks which are connected to your home’s plumbing system.
-Depending on the softener’s capacity and intended use, it is typically installed either as close to your home’s water entry point as possible, or underneath the sink in case you’re only getting a smaller one to use in the kitchen.
+The appliance we know as a water softener consists of two tanks that are connected to your home’s plumbing system.
+Depending on the softener’s capacity and intended use, it is typically installed either as close to your home’s water entry point as possible or underneath the sink in case you’re only getting a smaller one to use in the kitchen.

 This substance that performs this process is called the ion exchange resin.
 The resin is high in sodium ions which are ready to do a trade with the hard water ions.

 As water that has a high concentration of magnesium and calcium ions (hard water) comes into contact with the resin, the hard water ions bind to the resin and are replaced with the sodium ions.
 As the name suggests, there is an ion exchange.

 What’s left is water that is noticeably softer.
 While there is indeed some sodium left in this soft water, its concentration is so small that it can be considered negligible.

 This process has proven to be very effective, but it also has its limits.
 Sooner or later, all of the sodium ions which the resin holds onto are going to be depleted and the ion exchange process will stop.